 Diane had made a good career as a hairdresser - until she was afflicted with arthritis so severe she was forced into a wheelchair.
 Hairdressing was no longer an option.
-That same year the voucher from the Christmas Exchange program helped Diane to prepare a holiday meal for her recently widowed mother, her son, who had recently lost his job, and an elderly neighbour whose apartment had recently been destroyed by fire.
+That same year the voucher from Christmas Exchange helped Diane to prepare a holiday meal for her recently widowed mother, her son, who had recently lost his job, and an elderly neighbour whose apartment had recently been destroyed by fire.

-Diane got great comfort from the thought that complete strangers were willing to help her through the Caring and Sharing Exchange and its Christmas program.
+Diane got great comfort from the thought that complete strangers were willing to help her through the Christmas Exchange.
 Just knowing people cared gave her so much hope.
 Since she could no longer make a living as a hairdresser, Diane studied at Algonquin College to become a biomedical technician assistant.
-She also volunteered at the Caring and Sharing Exchange to give back to a community that in her words helped to encourage people like her.
+She also volunteered at the Christmas Exchange to give back to a community that in her words helped to encourage people like her.